About the Australian Government Help to Buy Scheme

 - helping your deposit go further, enabling you to buy sooner.

-When you buy a home through the Help to Buy Scheme, you will own the home but share some of the value with the Government.
+When you buy a home through Help to Buy, you will own the home but share some of the value with the Government.
 As the Australian Government has contributed to purchasing the property, the Government will proportionally share any gains or losses made when you sell your home or when you buy out the Government’s equity share.

 Example: Rob's purchase with Help to Buy

-Rob bought a home for $800,000 through the Help to Buy Scheme.
+Rob bought a home for $800,000 through Help to Buy.
 His home purchase was structured as follows:

 - $16,000 deposit from Rob